highlando/mor-shortcourse-SH/README.md

 ##  1. Introduction to the Control Theory of Linear Time Invariant (LTI) Systems

 #### Requirements
- * basic notions from Linear Algebra
+ * Basic notions from Linear Algebra
- * basic notions from linear ODEs
+ * Basic notions from linear ODEs
  * Laplace transform

 #### Contents of the lecture
  * Examples of LTI systems
  * State space representation
- * Transferfunctions
+ * Transfer functions
  * Realizations
  * Controllability, Observability